gabrielb98/azure-docs-powershell-aip/Azure Information Protection/AADRM/Set-AadrmTemplateProperty.md

 ### -Names
 Specifies a list of names for the template.

+Do not include any of the following characters in the name because not all services and applications that use Azure Information Protection can support these characters: `< > % & / ? ; + \ : #`

 Create names and descriptions for multiple locale IDs by using the hash-table syntax in Windows PowerShell.
 There must be at least one name/description pair.
 The locale IDs for names and descriptions must match each other.

 $names = @{}